christianschuler8989/christianschuler8989.github.io/_pages/projects.md

 			    <td>Nov.
 2017 - ongoing</td>
 			  </tr>
 			  <tr>
 			    <td>Together with a dear friend (Domi), I designed and created the card game Crazy Deck.
 This took place over the entire time of us studying computer science at the university of Hamburg and will hopefully continue at some point when we find some free time again!
-Especially now that Anran joined us in creating a digital version for online multiplayer! :D</td>
+Especially now that Ānrán decided to join us in creating a digital version for online multiplayer! :D Hach...
+If only the day had more than 24 hours!</td>
 			  </tr>
 		  </tbody>
 		</table>